defeat the enemy, strongholds and spiritual warfare

 Stef:Wow!
 I have so many questions!
 The first thing that you talked about that I wrote down was that you said how did we get to this broken space in motherhood?
 Can you define that for me?

-We look at it and think ‘Oh, my goodness.
-She grew wheat in her back yard and now she is making organic wheat sandwiches for her child and I am cleaning the dog’s throw up off the carpet and I feel terrible!’
+We look at it and think, ‘Oh, my goodness.
+She grew wheat in her backyard, and now she is making organic wheat sandwiches for her child, and I am cleaning the dog’s throw-up off the carpet, and I feel terrible!’
 They are wracked with mom guilt.

 Motherhood Doesn’t Have to Be Our Greatest Calling

-The Permission to Care For Ourselves on This Journey of Motherhood
+Permission to Care For Ourselves on This Journey of Motherhood

-How Alli Worthington Moves Out of Guilt
+Moving Out of Guilt

 Stef:That is so powerful, Alli!

-God Is God for Our Children
+God is God for Our Children

 Parents Are Important but So Are Genes

-Making Decisions in Motherhood That Impact God’s Plans
+Motherhood And God’s Plans

 Alli Worthington’s Decision-Making Strategy

 Thank you.
-That is a blessing to me and I am sure to so many of the women listening.
+That is a blessing, and I am sure many women are listening.

 Mothering Ourselves With Self-Care So That We Can Mother Our Children